Peace Lily Drooping: Causes + How to Revive Wilting Spathiphyllum

 • Dark brown spots on the stalks

-Overwatering indoor plants often causes various types of root rot, including Rhizoctonia root, rot, Phytophthora, Pythium, and Cylindrocladium.
+Overwatering indoor plants often causes root rot, including Rhizoctonia root, rot, Phytophthora, Pythium, and Cylindrocladium.
 All these are fungal infections.

 2. Underwatering